georgegito/pinns/README.md

 # Physics Informed Neural Networks - Thesis

+### TODO:

-Consider using Zotero for citations.
+- Consider using Zotero for citations.

-Let's consider real world applications, not abstract math problems.
+- Let's consider real world applications, not abstract math problems.

-Replace this README with a more meaningful content.
+- Replace this README with a more meaningful content.